 Now, let’s look at the types of pellets in a little more detail:

-- Domed – Great for field targets and small game hunting, has better aerodynamics than the Wadcutter so can travel longer distances.
+Domed Pellets are great for field targets and small game hunting, have better aerodynamics than the Wadcutter so they can travel longer distances.

-- Hollowpoint – A pellet with quite simply one use, hunting.
-It is designed to expand quickly within the target, maximising damage.
+A pellet with quite simply one use, hunting.
+It is designed to expand quickly within the target, maximizing damage.
 Only good for around 35-40 yards though.

-If you’re not sure where to get your pellets from, do take a look over here – these guys have good quality products and for better prices than other online stores.
+If you’re not sure where to get your pellets from, do take a look over here – they have good quality products and for better prices than other online stores.

 If you’d like a little more information on pellet types, you can check out my article that will tell you everything you’ve ever wanted to know about them here.